unforswearing/aliaser/README.md

 When `mkalias` is run for the first time it will create a `.mkalias` directory that contains the alias text file.
 Use `mkalias open` to view the this file in Finder.

-Aliases created via `mkalias` are available immediately after creation, meaning no more sourcing your bash profile to get an alias to work.
+Aliases created via `mkalias` are available immediately after creation, meaning no need to `source ~/.bash_profile` to get an alias to work.

 More options: